irozzo-1A/enhancements/keps/sig-cloud-provider/20200928-extend-konnectivity-for-both-directions.md

 2. Upon reception of the DIAL_REQ the Konnectivity Server opens a TCP connection with the destination host/port and replies to the Konnectivity Agent with a GRPC DIAL_RES message.
 3. At this point the tunnel is established and data is piped through it, carried over GRPC DATA packets.

-An executable capable of providing container registry credentials will be pre-installed on each node so that it exists when kubelet starts running.
-This binary will be executed by the kubelet to obtain container registry credentials in a format compatible with container runtimes.
-Credential responses may be cached within the kubelet.

 ### Agent additional flags

-* `--target=dst_host_ip:dst_port:local_port`: We can have multiple of those in order to support multiple destinations on the Master Network.
+* `--target=local_port:dst_host_ip:dst_port`: We can have multiple of those in order to support multiple destinations on the Master Network.
-Dst_host_ip: end target IP (apiserver or something else) e.g. --target=apiserver.svc.cluster.local:6443:6443
+Dst_host_ip: end target IP (apiserver or something else).
+In case of IPv6 the address should be wrapped in squared brackets, consistently with [RFC3986](https://www.ietf.org/rfc/rfc3986.txt) notation. e.g. --target=6443:apiserver.svc.cluster.local:6443 e.g. --target=6443:[2001:db8:1f70::999:de8:7648:6e8]:6443

 * `--bind-address=ip`: Local IP address where the Konnectivity Agent will listen for incoming requests.
 It will be bound to a dummy IP interface with IP x.y.z.v defined by the user.
 Must be used with the previous one to enable incoming requests.
 If not, and for backward compatibility, only the traffic initiated from the Control Plane will be allowed.